hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 	* If you are doing an Airgapped install, provide the path on the the instance to the `.airgap` file that you downloaded using the initial instructions in your setup email.
-1. Secure access to the Admin Console.
-We recommend at least setting up the simple password auth.
-If you're so inclined, LDAP authentication can also be configured for the Admin Console.
+1. Secure access to the installer dashboard.
+We recommend at least setting up the simple password authentication.
+If you're so inclined, LDAP authentication can also be configured.
 1. The system will now perform a set of pre-flight checks on the instance and configuration thus far and indicate any failures.
 You can either fix the issues and re-run the checks, or ignore the warnings and proceed.
 If the system is running behind a proxy and is unable to connect to `releases.hashicorp.com:443`, it is likely safe to proceed; this check does not currently use the proxy.
 For any other issues, if you proceed despite the warnings, you are assuming the support responsibility.
 1. Set an encryption password used to encrypt the sensitive information at rest.
 The default value is auto-generated, but we strongly suggest you create your own password.
-   Be sure to retain the value because you will need to use this password to restore access to the data in the event of a reinstall.
+Be sure to retain the value, because you will need to use this password to restore access to the data in the event of a reinstall.
-1. Select **External Services** under Production Type
+1. Select **External Services** under Production Type.
-1. For the PostgreSQL url, copy and paste the value that was output by the `migrator` process for _PostgreSQL Database URL_.
+1. For the PostgreSQL URL, copy and paste the value that was output by the `migrator` process for _PostgreSQL Database URL_.
-1. Select **S3** under Object Storage
+1. Select **S3** under Object Storage.
-1. Configure the Access Key ID and Secret Access Key _OR_ indicate that you want to use an instance profile.
+1. Configure the Access Key ID and Secret Access Key, _OR_ indicate that you want to use an instance profile.
    **NOTE**: An instance profile must be previously configured on the instance.
 1. For the Bucket, copy and paste the value that was output by the `migrator` process for _S3 Bucket_.
 1. For the Region, copy and paste the value that was output by the `migrator` process for _S3 Region_.
-1. For the server-side Encrytion, copy and paste the value that was output by the `migrator` process for the server-side encryption.
+1. For the Server-side Encrytion, copy and paste the value that was output by the `migrator` process for the server-side encryption.
 1. For the KMS key, copy and paste the value that was output by the `migrator` process for _Optional KMS key_. **NOTE:** This key is not optional for migration, as it is used to read all the data in S3.
 1. _Optional:_ Adjust the concurrent capacity of the instance.
 This should only be used if the hardware provides more resources than the baseline